Types of Construction Claims & Prevention and Resolution Tips

 Claim Management is an unavoidable process in any construction project’s life cycle.
-The best practice to avoid construction claims such as defect and delay claims is to eliminate the root causes by the alignment of documents before starting a project.
+The best practice to avoid construction claims such as defect and delay construction defect claims is to eliminate the root causes by the alignment of documents before starting a project.
 Establishing good communication channels between parties is an effective method that is key to resolve disputes at the early stages.
 However, construction projects especially the larger ones often include uncertainties that might trigger disagreements.
 Disagreements in construction projects affect both time and cost performance but it is possible to avoid them.
-Strategies and practices can be used to reduce the frequency of claims during the design, bidding, and execution phases.
+Strategies and practices can be used to reduce the frequency of construction defect claims during the design, bidding, and execution phases.
 In this article, we will discuss common types of construction claims such as defect, delay, and extra work and give tips for prevention.

 Construction Claims